sourceduty/Theory/README.md

 > "*It's full of people reaching upwards in abstraction and guessing, throwing a coin into the wishing well of theoretical science.*"

+Alex utilizes the same terminology at different abstraction levels and in different contexts with different synonyms.
+Examples like code/script, hack/mod, using/utilizing, building/developing and network/grid.
+Words often used by Alex are: hierarchy, concept, framework, abstraction, process, acronym, topology.
+Alex actively uses the highest levels of terminology in theoretical computer science.

 #
 ### Uncharted Science